caiks/WBOT02/README.md

 1|7214|1.000|7214|0|0.00%
 2|12262|1.693|12214|48|0.39%
 2.656|14079|1.977|14261|-182|-1.27%

+evidence of interesting features.
+The examples of interactive model 41 in `C:\caiks\WBOT02\images` suggest that lighting is very important as well as scale - so edge detection would be interesting.
+There are many faces in the examples, but it is rare that a frame is classified with a lot of examples that we would recognise as similar, e.g. actor002_model041_Film_Noir_010.png.
+Even then, there are many examples which are completely unrelated to faces or eyes.
+It is clear that the classification is good on broad areas of light and dark, but the model would have to be much larger I think before the facial features would be reliably classified together and even then they would probably be spread over slices that are far apart in the model because of lighting conditions.
+We can see that scale is very important too - compare actor002_model041_camera_001.png and actor002_model041_camera_002.png, where the images magnification is slightly different.

+The very long paths are usually dark black, but there are plenty of hotspots around medium close up faces that are longer than the first mode of 17.
+There are lots of surfaces and body edges that have longer paths.
+(Increase the diagonal?)
+The face slices usually consist of many other non-face events, although it is hard to tell from the off-diagonal siblings.
+Essentially, the model is recognising faces, but they are buried amongst a lot of other alignments.
+The lighting of the image is important too - the siblings all have the same brightness.
+So we must consider edge detection and instantanous motion after multi-scale.

 42-45 vs 41 - 5-valent plus expanded set of videos, min diagonal 100 threshold, very high growth of 1.643, multiplier the same, runs ahead of growth expectations -